What are the screening tests?

 Not necessarily.
 The odds of a problem are roughly 50:50.

 Our family doctor sees nothing wrong with my child's eyes yet the screening test does.
 Why?

 Eye problems are rarely obvious in young children.
 Testing eyes properly requires specialized training and equipment that family doctors lack.

 If the screening tests found nothing wrong with my child's eyes, does that mean everything is okay?

 Probably but not certainly.
-The odds are one in 20 that the screening tests missed a problem.
+The odds are roughly one in 15 that the screening tests missed a problem.
 To be sure you need to take your child to an optometrist for a complete eye exam.
 For children, OHIP will cover the cost of one optometric exam every 365 days.

 What does an eye exam entail?

 The optometrist has your child look into various machines and she peers into the child's eyes with a light.
 Since it is hard to see inside a child's eye, the light is bright and the doctor uses eye drops to enlarge the pupil.
 None of this is painful, although the light and drops may be uncomfortable.
 A complete exam takes about an hour, including time spent waiting for the drops to take effect.

 Are the eye drops necessary?
 Are they dangerous?